 Mistake #3: Using Dead Links, Images that Don’t Work, etc.

 The old saying about the word “assume” is entirely appropriate here, as legions of email marketers assume that their images and links work before they send out emails.
 It’s not enough to send a test email to check your layout.
 You have to ensure that each link works and that each image appears correctly.

 Here are some tips:

-- Don’t use text URLs in your email campaigns A text URL is one that shows an entire Web address.
-For instance: www.benchmarkemail.com.
-To cut back on your chances of getting blocked by email clients, use a hyperlink and regular text rather than a full text URL.Here’s the right way: Visit Benchmark Email
+- Don’t use text URLs in your email campaigns.
+A text URL shows a full Web address.
+For instance: benchmarkemail.wpengine.com.
+To reduce your chances of getting blocked by email clients, use a hyperlink and regular text rather than a full-text URL.

 Thanks to so many emails competing for attention, many email marketers – maybe yourself included – have used types of code outside the norm to make emails more dazzling.
 Although we applaud that enthusiasm, we know those emails will probably not make it to the inbox:

 - Ditch the outside-the-norm coding.
 Spammers are notorious for sending all sorts of nasty things (viruses, trojans), and some email clients could block messages built with unusual codes.

 - Don’t send attachments.
 Attachments are like a red flag for spam filters.
 Send a commercial email with an attachment, and you’re just begging for your email campaigns to get blocked.
 For this reason, we recommend ditching all attachments.
 If you need to expand on your topic and are desperate for more space, link back to a landing page on your site where you feature more info.